 "I want it now!"
 Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 So, what is backordering and what are the benefits to it?
-We'll run you through the basics of backordering and its effects on inventory management, the supply chain, and customers.
+We'll run you through the basics of backordering and its effects on inventory management, the supply chain, and customers so your order management specialist can stay on top of things.

 Backorder Meaning: What Is Backorder?